imamirmd/notes/docker/Lesson 1.md

 **DevOps** is a way of working where developers and operations teams work closely together to build, test, and release software faster and more reliably.

 A **DevOps engineer** is a person who helps developers and operations teams work together by automating processes, managing systems, and making sure software is built, tested, and deployed smoothly and reliably.

 An **artifact** is a file or result produced during software development, such as a build file, package, or compiled code, that is stored and used later for testing or deployment.

+A **pipeline** is an automated sequence of steps that code goes through — such as build, test, and deploy — from the moment it is committed until it is released.

+**Staging** is a testing environment that is very similar to production, where code is checked one last time before being released to real users.

+**On-demand** means something happens **only when it is requested**, not automatically or continuously.

+---
 ### CI/CD
 -  **CI (Continuous Integration)** is a practice where developers regularly merge their code into a shared repository and automatically test it to catch problems early.
 -  **CD (Continuous Delivery / Continuous Deployment)** is a practice where tested code is automatically prepared or released to production, so new changes can reach users quickly and safely.